 Win publication on the Wild Words website and social media platforms, plus an hour long 1-1 mentoring session

-Write or perform a maximum of 1000 words, in prose or poetry, inspired by one of the following three quotes:
+Write, (or perform and send us the film), a maximum of 1000 words, in fiction or non-fiction prose or poetry, inspired by one of the following four quotes…

 The Closing Date